GyuyeongKim/NetClone-public/README.md

 `Usage: ./client NUM_SRV Protocol Distribution TIME_EXP TARGET_QPS`<br>
 `NUM_SRV`: The number of server nodes.<br>
 `Protocol`: The ID of protocols to use.
 Same as in the server-side one.<br>
-`Distribution`: Same as in the server-side one, but this is only for the naming of the log file.
+`Distribution`: Same as in the server-side one, but this is only for the naming of the log file.<br>
 `TIME_EXP`: The experiment time.
-Set this to more than 20 because there is a warm-up effect at the early phase of the experiment.
+Set this to more than 20 because there is a warm-up effect at the early phase of the experiment.<br>
 `TARGET_QPS`: The target throughput (=Tx throughput).

 For example, to reproduce a result of NetClone in Figure 7 (a), use the following command:<br>